jaspector

 A permit is required prior to the erection, construction, reconstruction, alteration, repair, or conversion of any nonfarm building or structure within a zoned area of Dodge County (per Nebraska Revised Statute 23-114.04).
 Lot splits and conditional use changes also require county review.

+Not all construction work requires a permit in unincorporated Dodge County, NE.
 The following work is generally exempt: Agricultural buildings on a farmstead of 20+ acres that produces $1,000 or more of farm products per year (Nebraska Revised Statute 23-114.03).
 Note: The county board may determine separately whether residential structures on qualifying farmsteads are also exempt.
 Work types not requiring permits are not published online; contact (402) 727-2724 for a complete list.
+When in doubt, confirm with the local building department before starting work.